aparzero30/e28/E16.1-Spring-Boot-Activity---Rest-API-with-JPA/README.md

-# E16.1-Spring-Boot-Activity---Rest-API-with-JPA

-# E16.1SpringBootActivity
+# E28 Swagger
-E16.1 Spring Boot Activity - Rest API with JPA

-I added a backup file for my database named it 'school.sql'
+I added a backup file for my database named it 'e28.sql'

 Heres the process on how to restore database on postgres using a backup file